trychlos/pwix-field/README.md

         {
             name: '_id',
             type: String,
+            // not considered in the tabular displays
             dt_tabular: false
         },
         {
             name: 'emails',
             type: Array,
             optional: true,
+            // not visible in the tabular displays
             dt_visible: false
         },
         {
             name: 'emails.$',
             type: Object,
             optional: true,
+            // not considered in the tabular displays
+            //  really useless as emails is subscribed to anyway
             dt_tabular: false
         },
         {